Brain Rot: What the Science Actually Says About Your Shrinking Attention

 Roon Team

 You already know the feeling.
 You sit down to work, open your laptop, and 45 minutes later you're watching a man pressure-wash a driveway on your phone.
 No memory of picking it up.
 No idea where the time went.
-Your brain feels like it's been microwaved.
-You're still a brain rot casualty, and you know it.
+Your brain feels fried, your attention is gone, and you know the scrolling is part of the problem.

 "Brain rot" was supposed to be a joke.
 A meme.
 Gen Z slang for spending too long on TikTok.
-But the term is still a brain rot problem in 2025, and the science is starting to catch up with what millions of people already suspected: the way we consume digital content is measurably degrading our ability to think, focus, and retain information.
+But the term has stuck around in 2025, and research is starting to line up with what many people already feel: constant digital stimulation may be making focus, memory, and deep thinking harder to sustain.

 Key Takeaways:

-• If you're still a brain rot sufferer, fixing it requires more than willpower.
-It requires understanding the neurochemistry underneath it.
+- If you're still struggling with the effects, fixing it requires more than willpower.
+It requires understanding the neurochemistry underneath.

 Oxford University Press didn't pick "brain rot" as the 2024 Word of the Year because it was funny.
 They picked it because over 37,000 people voted for it, and because the phrase captured something real about how people experience their own cognition in the digital era.